 50% of the world had a Yahoo breach this year.

-Your marketing stack is no longer all that’s at stake.
+Your digital marketing stack is no longer all that’s at stake.
 Your company is.
 No matter your industry, if you or your bank get hacked, then you could potentially lose all your money; and therefore all your business.
+And should your warehouse employ instantly-connected machinery via the cloud…well, then cybersecurity for digital marketers should be a requirement, and not a nice-to-have.

 If your database exposes your contacts to intruders, then your customers could get hacked through you: a company they trust.